pasoevi/pasoevi.github.io/_projects/manual.md

 in many ways and was a foreboding to what was to become of the world.
 Thus they called it Shadow of Tomorrow.

-Little was know of the structure of the dark realm but some speculated that it consisted of 16 layered dungeons.
+Little was known of the structure of the dark realm but some speculated that it consisted of 16 layered dungeons.

 ## Main Dungeon